 The Foreign Policy Association Medal was awarded to him in New York in June 2004 with the following opening words in the citation: “A gifted diplomat, a student of history and philosophy, a provocative writer and an intuitive thinker”.
 Prof Mahbubani was also listed as one of the top 100 public intellectuals in the world by Foreign Policy and Prospect magazines in September 2005, and included in the March 2009 Financial Times list of Top 50 individuals (including Obama, Wen Jiabao and Sarkozy) who would shape the debate on the future of capitalism.

 Most recently, Prof Mahbubani was selected as one of Foreign Policy’s Top Global Thinkers in 2010 and 2011.
 In 2011, he was described as “the muse of the Asian century.”
-Most recently, he was selected by Broitish current affiars magazine, Prospect, as one of the top 50 world thinkers for 2014.
+He was selected by British current affairs magazine, Prospect, as one of the top 50 world thinkers for 2014.